-order to maintain your Nail Enhancements for long-term wearability, please read
+order to maintain your Nail Enhancements for long-term wearability, it is important that you please read

 nails twice per day to maintain inherent flexibility.
 Product that is allowed

 to become brittle will crack and break.
 There are several manufacturers

 products that I would recommend; however, since we all have our own personal

 choices, I will only recommend that the oil you use contain Jojoba, Vitamin E or macadamia oils.
 Jojoba oil has a very tiny molecule which is small enough to

 penetrate the surface layer of the skin and pull the larger molecule of the

 Vitamin E in behind it.
 Macadamia Oil is the closest plant oil to sebum that our body produces so is a great cuticle oil too.
 Oils in addition to these are generally added to